About learning in the early years

 You and your family have a vital role in what your child learns in these early years.

 Self and relationships

-From you and your family, your child learns that she’s loved and important.
-She learns trust – for example, ‘I know you’ll be there if I fall over’.
-She starts learning to understand her own needs, thoughts, feelings, likes and dislikes.
-Eventually, family relationships teach her about getting on with other children and grown-ups.
+From you and your family, your child learns that they’re loved and important.
+They learn trust – for example, ‘I know you’ll be there if I fall over’.
+Your child starts learning to understand their own needs, thoughts, feelings, likes and dislikes.
+Eventually, family relationships teach your child about getting on with other children and grown-ups.

 Language and communication

-When you talk and listen with your child, and read and sing together, you’re helping him learn about language, written and spoken communication, and conversation skills like taking turns and listening.
+When you talk, listen, read and sing with your child, you’re helping them learn about language, written and spoken communication, and conversation skills like taking turns and listening.

 Space, place and environment

-At home with you, your child learns about her own size and shape – for example, ‘I’m bigger than our stool but not as big as our table’.
-She also learns about her place in her community and her influence on the world around her.
+At home with you, your child learns about their own size and shape – for example, ‘I’m bigger than our stool but not as big as our table’.
+Your child also learns about their place in their community and their influence on the world around them.
 For example, ‘My home is in this street, the park is down the road, and my friend lives in a different street’, or ‘The plants grew because I helped to water them’.

 Health and physical fitness

 When it comes to healthy eating and physical activity, you’re a key role model for your child.
 If you choose to have an apple rather than a snack bar for morning tea, your child is more likely to do the same.
 If you go for a walk rather than watching the TV, your child learns that exercise is a good, fun way to spend time together.